brianhouse/art_and_code/assignments/04_interpretation.md

 # Sketch #4: Digital Interpretation

 Choose a [famous painting or other artwork from art history](https://www.google.com/search?q=famous+art) and reinterpret it in code using [p5](https://p5js.org).
 Abstract the original brushstrokes into geometric shapes, but retain a recognizable sense of the original composition.
 Pay particular attention to the use (or non-use) of color.
-Your interpretation should communicate something in its form that says something distinct from the original.
+In its form, your interpretation should communicate something distinct from the original.

 Your piece should be hosted on github—email a working URL (plus a link to the original artwork) to the professor before class.